typescript-cheatsheets/react/README.md

 </details>

 <details>
- <summary>Typescript 2.9 and earlier</summary>
+ <summary>TypeScript 2.9 and earlier</summary>

-For Typescript 2.9 and earlier, there's more than one way to do it, but this is the best advice we've yet seen:
+For TypeScript 2.9 and earlier, there's more than one way to do it, but this is the best advice we've yet seen:

 ```ts
 type Props = Required<typeof MyComponent.defaultProps> & {